 What is vegetable oil?

-Vegetable oil is the label used to describe the range of oils that are derived from plants, which include olive oil, sunflower oil, canola oil, soybean oil, etc. You’ll also find bottles of “vegetable oil” on the shelves of your local supermarket.
+Vegetable oil refers to a range of oils derived from plants, including olive, sunflower, canola, and soybean oils.
+You’ll also find bottles of “vegetable oil” on the shelves of your local supermarket.
 These products are a blend of different vegetable oils and typically have a light, subtle flavour.
-This is why vegetable oil is often use in baking as a moistening agent.
+This is why vegetable oil is often used in baking as a moistening agent.

 Is vegetable oil healthy?

-Different vegetable oil have different nutritional profiles and health ratings.
-Vegetable oils are generally healthy sources of fat but some experts have highlighted concerns about the high level of polyunsaturated omega-6 fats found in certain vegetable oils (like canola oil, sunflower oil, sesame oil and rice bran oil) and their effect on human health.
+Different vegetable oils have different nutritional profiles and health ratings.
+Vegetable oils are generally healthy sources of fat.
+But some experts have raised concerns about the high levels of polyunsaturated omega-6 fats in certain vegetable oils (such as canola, sunflower, sesame, and rice bran oils) and their effects on human health.

-In particular, it’s important to be wary of hydrogenated vegetable oils, which are often found in processed foods and takeaway.
-They are incredibly unhealthy as they contain trans fats, which have been found to contribute to obesity, high blood pressure, heart disease and type 2 diabetes.
-In comparison, olive oil is often considered one of the best choices, as it has high omega-3s and low omega-6s.
+In particular, you should be wary of hydrogenated vegetable oils, which manufacturers often use in processed foods and takeaway meals.
+These oils are incredibly unhealthy because they contain trans fats that contribute to obesity, high blood pressure, heart disease and type 2 diabetes.
+By comparison, many people consider olive oil one of the best choices because it contains higher levels of omega-3s and lower levels of omega-6s.